dma-graveyard/MaritimeCloudPortalTestbed/README.md

 Once up-n-running the result can be seen from the link below

+### Alternatively, skip the git-part

+Commit chamges and await build on jenkins.

+Log on to server and "reploy"

+    ssh enav@appsrv.e-navigation.net
+    cd enav-appsrv/mc_portal
+    ./portal.sh reploy

+This will download the latest build from jenkins and restart the server, hence short-cutting the git-commit-push-and-pull steps.
+Use this method to avoid polluting the git deployment project repository with a lot of intermediate minor correction version

+Follow the startup process with

+    tail –f portal.log

+Once up-n-running the result can be seen from the link below

 ### Demo [Maritime Cloud Portal] (http://portal.maritimecloud.net/app/index.html)

 Login with with "Tintin" or "admin".
 Password is "test" in both cases.